 Certificate Learning Outcomes:

-• Identify different types of research designs and summaries (i.e., qualitative studies, case-control studies, cohort studies, basic science studies, explanatory and pragmatic randomized controlled trials, systematic reviews, and meta-analyses) and describe the advantages and disadvantages of each type
+2. Recognize different types of research designs and summaries (i.e., qualitative studies, case-control studies, cohort studies, basic science studies, explanatory and pragmatic randomized controlled trials, systematic reviews, and meta-analyses) and list the advantages and disadvantages of each type

-• Ask a specific clinical question and systematically retrieve the relevant literature.
+3. Understand the processes involved in asking a specific clinical question and systematically retrieving the relevant literature.

-• Use the structure of published literature to aid in deconstructing and translating research studies.
+4. Know how the structure of published literature aids in deconstructing and translating research studies.

-• Identify and explain statistical concepts frequently used in healthcare research (i.e., percentages, mean, median, standard deviation, P value, confidence intervals, odds ratio, hazard ratio, and number needed to treat), and apply these concepts to appraise the results of research studies.
+5. Use statistical concepts frequently mentioned in healthcare research (i.e., percentages, mean, median, standard deviation, P value, confidence intervals, odds ratio, hazard ratio, and number needed to treat), and to interpret the results of research studies.

-• Gain a foundational understanding of evidence-based summary research as well as the strengths and limitations of summary resources in complementary and integrative health practice.
+7. Gain a foundational understanding of evidence-based summary research including the strengths and limitations of summary resources in complementary and integrative health practice.